martin-ali/chefs-kiss-site/ChefsKiss/Tasks.md

 - [ ] Remove all web models from the services
 - [ ] Profile picture
 - [ ] Caching
-- [ ] Admins approve writer applications
+- [x] Admins approve writer applications
+- [x] Actions with no particular view to redirect to should default to index
 - [ ] Fix redirects to wrong register/login
 - [ ] Fix password complexity
 - [ ] Broken comment form on mobile